Length: 2 days

 Course Objectives and Description: ELDOA of the Upper Cervical region, TMJ, Skull, and Spine Herniations,

 The first two days of the course are a review of the sacro-iliac joint and ELDOA levels 1-4.
 Another day is allotted for the biomechanics of the upper cervical, TMJ and the respective ELDOA for each region.
-The forth day is for the biomechanics of the skull and the respective ELDOA, and the final day is the ELDOA for herniations of the spine, case histories, and clinical application questions.
+The forth day is for the respective ELDOA, and the final day is the ELDOA for herniations of the spine, case histories, and clinical application questions.

 Length of Course: TBD